 Ericsson let the situation evolve at its own pace and made decisions more reactively.

 The resulting gain in profitability and market share for Nokia and the loss of these for Ericsson tipped the balance of the industry to an extent where within a few years Nokia pulled far ahead of the Ericsson which never caught up with its erstwhile equal rival.

 It does have some anecdotal entertainment value.

-But the moral value is even higher.
-Here are some things to ponder:
+But the business value is even higher.
+Here are some points to ponder:

 - Supply Chain Layers

 - Physical Security Layers